 Excellent oral and written communication skills.

-Skilled in standard techniques such as cell culture, molecular cloning, protein purification, Western Blot, DNA and RNA extraction, and PCR.
+Skilled in standard techniques, such as cell culture, molecular cloning, protein purification, Western Blot, DNA and RNA extraction, PCR, and/or immunological assessments (ELISA, flow cytometry).

 Excellent interpersonal and organizational skills.